jsun1590/portfolio-website-hugo/content/blog/irisctf2023/baby_rev.md

 [-105, -113, -103, -112, -95, -111, -96, -116, -101, -96, -89, -103, -99, -102, -97, -87, -100, -78, -101, -92, -94, -79, -73, -74, -92, -70, -78, -84, -81, -72, -28, -94]
 ```

-Now, we can write a simple python script to invert each number and add its index, before convert that to a character.
+Now, we can write a simple python script to invert each number and add its index, before converting that to a character.

 Final solve script: